lucienmaloney/BeatSaber.jl/Readme.md

 ## Mapping

-There are two .csv files each containing a 96 * 96 matrix representing a weighted, directed graph from every note to every other note. `samecolor.csv` describes homogenous color patterns, red to red and blue to blue. `diffcolor.csv` describes the opposite, how a note of one color should affect the next note of the opposite color.
+In `src/data.jl`, there are two UInt16 arrays each containing a 96 * 96 matrix representing a weighted, directed graph from every note to every other note. `samecolor` describes homogenous color patterns, red to red and blue to blue. `diffcolor` describes the opposite, how a note of one color should affect the next note of the opposite color.

 A zero in the graph indicates a certain sequence should never happen.
-For example, there are zeros down the diagonal of `samecolor.csv` as good mapping dictates that a note should never be followed by an identical note.
+For example, there are zeros down the diagonal of `samecolor` as good mapping dictates that a note should never be followed by an identical note.
 The non-zero values had their weights determined by mining data from existing Beat Saber maps.
 This was approaced from a quality over quantity perspective, so only 12 of the best flowing maps were chosen for extraction:

 * A Thousand Miles
 * Bad Romance